LEARNAcademy/syllabus/ruby/blocks.md

 => 5
 ```

-## each do
+### each do

-Each loop will let you do something with every element of an array.
+Each method will let you do something with every element of an object or array.

 ```ruby
 > nums = [1, 2, 3]